okta/okta.github.io/_source/_posts/2018-01-10-sso-oauth-vertx.md

 ---
 layout: blog_post
-title: 'Add Single Sign On to Your Vert.x Server with Okta'
+title: 'Add Single Sign-On to Your Vert.x Server with Okta'
 author: silas-b
 tags: [sso, vert.x, java, oauth]
+tweets:
+  - Learn how to use @vertx_project with OAuth!
+  - Add SSO to your @Vertx_Project with OAuth and @OktaDev
 ---

 Vert.x has continued to gain traction as a contender to the Spring ecosystem, largely due to improved performance and its polyglot accessibility.
 Fortunately, securing a Vert.x server with industry-leading authentication and authorization is almost as quick and easy as it is in Spring!
 In just a few minutes, you can have secure single sign-on guarding your server and giving you access to a wealth of information about your users.
 This tutorial will walk you through that process, as you stand up a new Vert.x server and integrate it with Okta for security and user management.